 Yes.
 You can save both regular feed posts and long-form LinkedIn articles.
 In your My Items section, you can filter between "All" content and "Articles" specifically.

-Where is the Resources button on LinkedIn?
+Where is the Resources section on LinkedIn?

 On the LinkedIn mobile app, the Resources section is on your profile page.
-Tap your profile photo → "View Profile" → scroll down past your About section and Experience.
-You'll see "Resources" with options including "My Items," "My Network," and others.
+Tap your profile photo > "View Profile" > scroll down past your About section and Experience.
+You'll see "Resources" with six tools: Creator Mode, My Network, Personal Demographic Information, Salary Insights, Activity, and My Items.
+The Resources section is also where you'll find "Saved Posts and Articles" under My Items.

 Can you search within your saved posts on LinkedIn?